soonbong-lee/soonbong-lee.github.io/_pages/about.md

 Prior to joining Yale, I earned a B.B.A. and a B.S. in Applied Statistics, followed by an M.S. in Management Science from Yonsei University.
 During this time, I worked under the supervision of Prof. Seongmoon Kim, focusing on data-driven portfolio optimization.

-Working Paper/In Progress
+Papers
 ======
-1. [Dynamic Matching with Post-Allocation Service and its Application to Refugee Resettlement](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4748762), with Kirk Bansak, Vahideh Manshadi, Rad Niazadeh, and Elisabeth Paulson, Major Revision at **Management Science**, 2025.
+1. [Dynamic Matching with Post-Allocation Service and its Application to Refugee Resettlement](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4748762), with Kirk Bansak, Vahideh Manshadi, Rad Niazadeh, and Elisabeth Paulson, **Management Science**, Accepted, 2025.
 - **Finalist, Service Science Best Student Paper Award, 2025**
 - **Winner, MSOM Best Student Paper Competition, 2024**
 - **Winner, Michael H. Rothkopf Junior Researcher Paper Prize (awarded by INFORMS Auctions and Market Design Section), 2024**